 Setting the conversational agenda is a vital step, and there are many ways of screwing it up.
 One of the ways founders fail at setting the agenda is by refusing to lead.
 Rather than come out and state what they do, and what they want to talk about, they will bite around the edges.
 They will delay, and distract, rather than getting to the point.

 And this happens because of fear: fear of failure, or of looking stupid.
 That fear leads founders to try and push the focus of the conversation away from themselves.
 Sometimes they try to start with “literature” such as an executive summary or a pitch deck or video, as a way of easing the pressure on themselves.
 But this is usually a mistake, because the opening of a conversation is about “setting the board,” and bringing a mentor’s attention to the topic you want to discuss.
-While a pitch deck or a video might be interesting, but it’s also impersonal.
+A pitch deck or a video might be interesting, but it’s also impersonal.
 It isn’t you.
-This would be sort of like inviting someone to play chess, and then asking them to critique your outfit.
 You are a living mind, not a pitch deck.

 If the first thing you show someone is a presentation, then more often than not, the whole conversation becomes *about* the presentation, or video, or whatever it is.
 Rather than engaging with ideas, a mentor reacts to things they are shown: they react to what they see, rather than what they are asked to imagine.
 This limits the conversation, and usually wastes time and energy.